Graphlet-AI/graphlet/README.md

 3. Blocking Records with Sentence Transformers and Locality Sensitive Hashing (LSH)
 <br /><br />
-Large knowledge graphs have too many records to perform an algebraic comparison of all records to all records - it is N^2 complexity!
+Large knowledge graphs (property graphs) have too many records to perform an algebraic comparison of all records to all records - it is N^2 complexity!
 <br /><br />
 ![Blocking for entity resolution](images/Entity-Resolution-Phase-2---Blocking.png)
 <br /><br />